Everything you need to write about The Matrix.

 Press inquiries

 Email hello@chunkland.com with your outlet, your deadline, and what you need.
-We reply within 24 hours, usually faster.
-Happy to do interviews, provide additional assets, or walk you through the product live.
+Replies usually inside 24 hours.
+Happy to do interviews, provide additional assets, or walk you through the product live on a screen-share.
+The founder will be the one answering, because the founder is the only one here.

 Email the press desk